Foreign debt burden at heart of Russian economic worries

 But just because some companies have ample foreign currency assets, it doesn't follow that they will use them to repay debts, said Pogorelov from Credit Suisse.

-They may instead prefer to hoard their foreign currency and convert rubles instead, with negative implications for capital outflows and the rouble.
+They may instead prefer to hoard their foreign currency and convert roubles instead, with negative implications for capital outflows and the rouble.

 "The risk is that going forward you might be cut off from international financing for an extended period of time, which means that any foreign assets you have right now, you cannot waste," he said.